Izabela88/walkers-website/README.md

 ![mockup](/documents/responsive.png)

-Walkers - a platform for people who are both: looking for dog carers and for people providing such services in the whole UK.
+Walkers - a platform for people who are both: looking for dog carers and for people providing such services in the whole Great Britain.

 Using the principles of UX design, this fully responsive and interactive website was developed using HTML, CSS, JavaScript and Python as well as Django as a framework.